RocketSoftware/uopy-demo/README.md

 # UOPY demo

-UniObjects for Python demo programs.
+UniObjects for Python (UOPY) is a Python package by Rocket Software.

 ## Installation